The 3Drag is an amazingly versatile printer let down somewhat by its lack of connectivity options and poor customer

 It’s a little strange to see a budget 3D printer use 3mm filament instead of the standard 1.75mm.
-Again, it’s not a major problem, but it does mean that your layers will be slightly more pronounced.
+Again, it’s not a huge problem, but it does mean that your layers will be slightly more pronounced.
 Still, all things considered, we’re quite impressed with the construction of this printer.
 The real question is “how well does it work?”.

-Let’s be clear: the 3Drag produces some decent-looking models, but it’s not going to create professional-level prints.
+Let’s be clear: the 3Drag produces some decent-looking models, but it’s not going to generate professional-level prints.
 Honestly, though, which low-end printer does?
 It’ll work just fine for prototyping or creating models for around your home or office.
 There’s one other major selling point of this printer, though.

 By using a special extruder, you can build almost anything you want out of chocolate.
 In fact, while there are several different food printers on the market, the 3Drag has come to be the go-to model thanks to its low-price and exceptional reliability.
-Just remember – when printing with chocolate, you’ll have to reduce the speed to around 20mm/s.
+Just remember – when printing with chocolate, you’ll have to decrease the speed to around 20mm/s.

-When using PLA or ABS, this model works fairly well, although we can’t help but think it’d be better with some kind of enclosure to maintain the temperature of the print area.
+When using PLA or ABS, this model works fairly well, although we can’t help but think it’d be better with some kind of enclosure to keep the temperature of the print area.
 It’s easy enough to create one, though, so we’d recommend doing this early on.

 Most 3D printers in this price range include at least an SD card slot, but the 3Drag relies entirely on a USB connection.
 Instead of adding extra connectivity options, the company has decided to include more advanced features like a heated build plate and an easily modifiable frame.

 Even the extruder can be changed rather easily.
 Everything is detachable, so if you like to tinker, you could do far worse than this product.
-On the other hand, if you just want a printer that creates gorgeous models right out of the box, you’ll probably have to increase your budget somewhat.
+On the other hand, if you just want a printer that creates wonderful models right out of the box, you’ll probably have to increase your budget somewhat.